 Released May 4th, CRAZYTALK also marks Kearney’s first project as an independent artist.
 A major-label veteran whose previous albums were issued by Columbia and Republic, Kearney felt the need to create his fifth album with complete freedom.

 “I’m now footing every bill and paying for every flight,” he says, “but it’s beyond worth it.
 At this season of my life, putting out my fifth record, I really needed to take control creatively.
 I needed to take my own chances and combine these sounds that’ve been running through my head since I was a kid.
-I knew that some of it would like crazy talk to others, but that just gave me more fuel for the fire… as well as a name for the album.”
+I knew that some of it would sound like crazy talk to others, but that just gave me more fuel for the fire… as well as a name for the album.”